 • Excellent hiking on 100 trails

-• 9 campgrounds along the parkway with more than 1,000 tent and RV sites
+• 8 campgrounds on the parkway with nearly 1,000 tent and RV sites

 • Picnic at many developed picnic areas or along most parts of roadway